Our Cybersecurity Programme

 Information Security and Digital Risk Policy

-This Policy establishes the control expectations from organisational responsibilities to specific information security and digital risk (including technology and cyber risks) domains to manage risk arising from internal and external threats to the Group’s information assets and personnel.
+This Policy establishes the control expectations regarding organisational responsibilities and specific information security and digital risk domains, including technology and cyber risks.
+It aims to manage risks arising from internal and external threats to the Group’s information assets and personnel.
+These control expectations aim to ensure the confidentiality, integrity and availability of the Group’s information assets.

 Acceptable Use Sub-Policy